jessicalumian/vanda_mags/phycobilisome_custom_db.md

+## Instructions to Run a Custom BLAST Database Search

+#### Step 1: Obtain sequence of interest from NCBI, then make a custom blastdb

+makeblastdb -in reference.fa -input_type fasta -title output_db -out output_db_out -dbtype prot

+## Old Information

-# 1. Run command line blast, but output is only amino acids
+1. Run command line blast, but output is only amino acids
-# 2. New script that creates file:
-#	line 1: filename (basename to remove acpa and ending for sequence names)
-#	line 2: amino acids
+2. New script that creates file: line 1: filename (basename to remove acpa and ending for sequence names) line 2: amino acids

 # example:
-# >APphormidesmispriestleyiANA
+>APphormidesmispriestleyiANA
-# MSIVTKSIVNADAEARYLSPGELDRIKSFVTSGERRVRIAQVLTESRERIVKTAGDQLFQKRPDVVSPGGNAYGEEMTATCLRDMDYYLRLITYGVVAGDVTPIEEIGLVGAREMYNSLGTSIPAMADSIRCMKNVATGMMSGDEAAEAASYFDYVVGGLQ
+>MSIVTKSIVNADAEARYLSPGELDRIKSFVTSGERRVRIAQVLTESRERIVKTAGDQLFQKRPDVVSPGGNAYGEEMTATCLRDMDYYLRLITYGVVAGDVTPIEEIGLVGAREMYNSLGTSIPAMADSIRCMKNVATGMMSGDEAAEAASYFDYVVGGLQ

 # create custom blast db with gene of interest (in this case acpa)